Capture Ideas Instantly with QuickNotes

 Turn notes into tasks with T+

 Need to act on something?
-Add T+ followed by a number to instantly convert your note into a task with a due date.
+In the QuickNote bar at the top of the page, add T+ followed by a number, ASAP, or ? to instantly convert your note into a task.

 1